Smoothieware/smoothie-v2-for-nuttx/README.md

 (or any 6.x.x will probably work).

 First you need to clone and build the smoothie-nuttx with "make export".
-Then unzip the nuttx-export.zip in Firmware/nuttx-export-Bambino (or nuttx-export-Minialpha)
+Then unzip the nuttx-export.zip in Firmware/nuttx-export.Bambino (or nuttx-export.Minialpha)

 documented here https://github.com/Smoothieware/smoothie-nuttx/blob/master/README.md